Girl Scout Cookies: History

 During World War II the Girl Scouts sold calendars in addition to cookies, because of shortages of flour, sugar, and butter.
 In 1943 there were 48 cookies per box.
 By 1943 Girl Scouts also collected fat in cans to aid the war effort and sold war bonds at no profit.
 In the 1950s, three more cookie recipes were added: "Shortbreads"/"Scot-Teas", "Savannahs" (today called "Peanut Butter Sandwich" in the west of the US or “Do-si-dos” in the east of the US), and "Thin Mints".
 Six types of cookies were being sold nationwide by 1956.
 Greater cookie sales occurred due to the Baby Boomer generation entering Girl Scouts in the 1960s.
 "Samoas" were added in the 1970s.
 In 1978, the National Council reduced the number of bakeries providing cookies to four and standardized the packaging and pricing of the cookies.

 In the 1990s, the National Council limited the bakeries providing cookies to just ABC Bakers (a division of Interbake Foods) and Little Brownie Bakers (a division of the Keebler Company).
 In 1998, cookie sale awards were instituted.

 The Girl Scouts moved to eliminate trans fat from its cookies in 2005, and started providing nutritional information on the cookie box.
-In 2009 the number of Thin Mints, Do-si-dos, and Tagalongs in each box was reduced and Lemon Chalet Cremes became smaller because of the increasing costs of ingredients and transportation.

 In January 2015, Girl Scouts began to offer customers the ability to purchase cookies using an online portal through a mobile app called "Digital Cookie".
 The app can only be used by Girl Scouts themselves with parent supervision, and Girl Scouts can share an individual link to their online cookie business with friends and family only.
+In January 2018, both the number of cookies in a box, and, in some cases, the size of a cookie, was reduced, due to rising costs of ingredients, and rising transportation costs.

+In June 2021, about 15 million boxes of cookies remained unsold, due to onset of the COVID-19 pandemic, compared to normal sales of about 200 million boxes.

 Sales

+Program

 Girl Scouts sell cookies to relatives, friends, neighbors, and others in their town or city.
 Some councils offer the option for customers to sponsor boxes of cookies sent to U.S. servicemen and women.
 The Girl Scout organization asks that members adhere to strict safety guidelines, including the cookie sale.
 For example, Girl Scouts, depending on their age, must be accompanied or supervised by an adult when selling Girl Scout Cookies and must always use the buddy system.
 As of 2015, Girl Scouts can also sell cookies online through the Digital Cookie mobile app.
 Each Girl Scout council decides which licensed baking company to use for cookie sales in that council, thus determining which varieties are available in the area covered by the council.
-Each of the Girl Scout councils sets its own price based on its needs and knowledge of the local market.